Akv00/FlickHive/README.md

  - Create User redux store with user Slice
  - Implemented Sign Out
  - Updated Profile
+ - Bug Fix: Sign up user displayName and profile picture update
+ - Bug Fix: if user is not logged in navigate to login page and vice versa
+ - Fetch from database

 ###  Features
  - Login/Sign Up